liyangfan0/DOCPF/README.md

 Run test.m and you can get the tracking results which are saved in ./results/SatSOT

 ## Raw Results
 We provide the raw tracking results of DOCPF and CPKF(TGRS'22)

- Baidu netdisk:
+Baidu netdisk: https://pan.baidu.com/s/1Q2zVkxCvIRf8P1JGPHMt6w?pwd=cifl password：cifl

 ## Citation
 @article{li2024object,